 Teaching Assistant, Chemistry 1011: Introductory Chemistry, Dalhousie University, Canada (1990 – 1992)

-As my research interests span the physical, ecological, and human sciences, I have published widely, in journals ranging from Science, Molecular Physics, Frontiers in Ecology and the Environment, Ecology and Society, to Journal of Agricultural and Environmental Ethics.
-I have led an unconventional academic career, with spurts and gasps, as I enter new domains of inquiry and radically challenge my pre-existing paradigms to integrate new knowledge, perspectives, and methodologies.
-Rather than be an expert of any one discipline, I am a relational thinker and transdisciplinary scholar attracted to interfaces, be they between states of matter, disciplines or cultures.
-Arthur Koestler argued that the essence of creativity, whether in humour, science, or art, was due to perceiving a situation or idea in two self-consistent, but habitually incompatible frames of reference.
-The idea of dual competency is also inherent in "vitenskapteori," which clumsily translates to the study of the sciences and the humanities, a centre for which I now call my academic home.
-So, despite being an itinerant academic, I believe that to solve the greatest challenges of nature and society, one needs to be completely disrespectful to disciplinary boundaries that have no bearing on the real world.
-Unfortunately, this means that it is not easy for me to publish in academic journals, but watch out, my geyser is about to burst!
+My research is situated at the science-society-policy nexus, spanning the physical, ecological, and human sciences.
+I have published in journals ranging from Science, Frontiers in Ecology and the Environment, to Humanities and Social Sciences Communications.
+My academic career has been unconventional, with spurts and gasps, as I enter new domains of inquiry to radically challenge my pre-existing paradigms.
+Rather than be an expert of only one discipline, I am a transdisciplinary scholar attracted to interfaces, be they between states of matter, disciplines or cultures.
+Arthur Koestler wrote that creativity in humour, science, and art arises from perceiving a situation or idea in two self-consistent, but habitually incompatible frames of reference.
+I am honing my dual competency in the sciences and humanities, notably ethics, to forge viable, just, and lasting solutions to today's grand societal and environmental challenges.

 Lam, M. E., T. J. Pitcher, S. Surma, J. Scott, M. Kaiser, A. S. J. White, E. A. Pakhomov and L. Ward.
 2019.
 Value- and Ecosystem-based Management Approach: Pacific Herring Fishery Conflict, Marine Ecology Progress Series 617-618:341-364.